Kill or Be Killed (2015 film): Plot

 Meanwhile, Rudy Goebel murders his employer.
 When his wife protests, he kills her, too.
 As he dumps his wife's body in the cellar, he calls down to his children, chastising them for an unspecified transgression.
 After Goebel locks his children in with their mother's corpse, the Nixon gang barges into the house, seeking aid.
 All but Barbee eat Goebel's drugged soup.
 As Goebel tortures Davis, Barbee wakes and kills Goebel.
 The gang leaves the house in the morning.
 The next time they camp, they wake to find Nixon dead.
 After they accuse each other of his murder, Barbee settles the matter by saying Nixon was old and probably died of natural causes.

-Barbee becomes the de faco leader, and his gang robs several towns on their way to the gold.
+Barbee becomes the de facto leader, and his gang robs several towns on their way to the gold.
 Sheriff Everheart and Deputy Peak chase after him, encouraged by the reward and the thought of being hailed as heroes.
 The Barbee gang takes refuge at the Wilberforce homestead, where Jackson rapes and murders the Wilberforces' daughter.
 Barbee reluctantly kills her vengeful father but stops the gang from killing the other family members.
 Although spooked that one of their horses has been brutally slaughtered, they steal a horse from the Wilberforce barn and flee.

 After they rob a whorehouse, ex-prostitute Pearl follows after them, asking to join.
 As she and Barbee become closer, he tells her about the gold.
 She and Barbee have sex at a hotel where Everheart and Peak are staying, and Barbee leaves a taunting note for them.
 When Barbee wakes, Pearl and the map to the gold are gone, and Willie is dead.
 The others blame Pearl for Willie's murder, but Barbee reasons Pearl is no murderer; instead, he suggests a crazed native American is responsible.
 Spotswood dies next, and Barbee is haunted by nightmares of a bestial man who hunts his gang.